feicx/MAE-DFJSP/README.md

 - `solution.csv`: Contains the optimal solution produced at the end of the algorithm.
 - `log.txt`: Records the algorithm's runtime.

-It is worth noting that the output job serial numbers are numbered according to the order in which you entered the jobs, from \(1\) to \(n\) completion.
+It is worth noting that the output job serial numbers are numbered according to the order in which you entered the jobs, from $1$ to $n$ completion.